alphagov/government-service-design-manual/service-manual/making-software/development-environment.md

 ### Development team access

-Approved development team members should have root access to manage virtual machines (eg to install and configure software).
+Approved development team members should have access to manage virtual machines (eg to install and configure software).

 ## Desired